Jeremym777/2019-Projects/README.md

 • Implemented a logistic regression model to distinguish between spam and ham emails based on selected features.

-• Competed in a kaggle compition and achieved a model accuracy of 97.2%.
+• Competed in a Kaggle competition and achieved a model accuracy of 97.2%.

                                           -Covid-19 (projects/Covid-19)-